 You know the old saying: good ab workouts for men are hard to find.
 In fact, a quick search on Google will show that the best ab workouts are genuinely difficult to discern.
 And the stakes of picking an ineffective at-home ab workout are high.
-They can do more harm than good, causing injury or leading to people doing dangerous ab workouts at home that could seriously cause pain (and not in a good way).
+They can do more harm than good, causing injury or leading people to do dangerous ab workouts at home that could seriously cause pain (and not in a good way).
 So, if you’re looking for a good and effective ab workout to do at home, look no further.
 This workout features good ab workout and ab exercises that are wide-ranging, effective, and killer.
 Here’s what you need to know about how to get the best ab workouts at home and the best core workouts for men.

 First, it’s important to note that your midsection is actually composed of multiple muscles.
 The rectus abdominis is probably the one you know best: It runs down your centerline from your sternum to pubic bone and is the muscle people are typically talking about when they’re looking for a great at-home ab workout.
 Then there are the obliques, technically two sets of muscles that run on diagonals beneath the rectus abdominis from your lower ribs to your hip bones.
 The transverse abdominis is even deeper still, wrapping around the sides of your torso and stabilizing your core.